Dowdow/dowdow.github.io/src/assets/posts/routing.md

 When clicked, the `onClick` method first invokes `preventDefault` on the click event to halt any default browser actions, such as page reloading.

-Next, we utilize the `History API` to push our new route, followed by dispatching a [`HashChangeEvent`](https://developer.mozilla.org/en-US/docs/Web/API/HashChangeEvent) for our `location.js` hook to intercept and update all relevant components.
+Next, we utilize the `History API` to push our new route, followed by dispatching a [`HashChangeEvent`](https://developer.mozilla.org/en-US/docs/Web/API/HashChangeEvent) for our `Routes.jsx` component to intercept and update all relevant components through the context.

 With these updates in place, our `App.jsx` component should function correctly now: